JNArrazola/green_skill_RAG_system/README.md

 # .env file
 OPENAI_KEY="your_openai_api_key"
 ```
-4. Download the datasets folder and paste it in the root directory.
+4. Download the datasets folder and paste it in the root directory (not publicly available for the moment).
 ```txt
 green_skill_RAG_system
 ├── data <-- Download this folder and paste it here